OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 The total_coloring command also generates summary information that can sometimes be useful.
-The tolerance that was actually used to determine whether an entry in the total jacobian is considered to be zero or not is displayed, along with the number of zero entries found in this case, and how many times that number of zero entries occurred when sweeping over different tolerances between +- 12 orders of magnitude around the given tolerance.
+The tolerance that was actually used to determine whether an entry in the total jacobian is considered to be zero or not is displayed, along with the number of zero entries found in this case, and how many times that number of zero entries occurred when sweeping over different tolerances between +- a number of orders of magnitude around the given tolerance.
 If no tolerance is given, the default is 1e-15.
 If the number of occurrences is only 1, an exception will be raised, and you should increase the number of total derivative computations that the algorithm uses to compute the sparsity pattern.
 You can do that with the *-n* option.
 The following, for example, will perform the total derivative computation *5* times.